ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

     newnode: RawNode = (7, None, None)
 ```

-... yeah I know this doesn't make mypyc seem particularly robust.
-While I would argue it's
+... yeah, I know this makes mypyc look fragile.
+While it's not entirely stupid to use it
-not entirely stupid to use it in prod (because I did so), you would be right in pointing
+in production (because I did so), you'd be right in pointing out it's alpha quality and
-out it's alpha quality and needs careful testing.
-And to be fair, poor past me didn't know
+needs careful testing.
+And to be fair, poor past me didn't know just how many issues I'd
-just how many issues I'd soon face.
-All I can hope is that this work will help mypyc
+soon face.
+All I can hope is that this work will help mypyc improve ❀

-improve ❀
+Anyway I switched to clang and this issue disappeared ...

-Trying to compile `black` and `blib2to3` (our custom fork of lib2to3[^6]) initially seemed
+Trying to compile `black` and `blib2to3`[^6] initially seemed like a small task with just
-like a small task with just these type errors:
+these type errors:

 ```console
 $ python setup.py --use-mypyc bdist_wheel